Hernia Belts (prevention of hernias)

 2) Do wear the belt for support.

-3) There are some very good resources on-line for post-ostomy core exercises to strengthen your abdominal muscles before going on to heavier exercises.
+3) There are some very good resources online for post-ostomy core exercises to strengthen your abdominal muscles before going on to heavier exercises.

 4) Monitor your stomal area for the beginnings of a hernia.
-It's a lot easier to modify your activities when a newly forming hernia is small than to suddenly realize you've got a hernia the size of a small grapefruit, and than ask your doctor what to do.
+It's a lot easier to modify your activities when a newly forming hernia is small than to suddenly realize you've got a hernia the size of a small grapefruit, and then ask your doctor what to do.
 (Ahem, blush.)

 Good luck.
 I hope you get back to your previous activity levels without any long-term issues.